Anne is our Development Support Worker. More text to follow!

 Joanne has a daughter who has classic autism and learning difficulties, and attends the National Autistic Society’s Robert Ogden School in Thurnscoe.
 Joanne’s work background is in Local Government, but she is currently a full-time carer and volunteer.

 Jayne is mother to two boys; Sam, her eldest, attends Bents Green Special School.
 Sam is autistic and has dyspraxia, ADD and oral dyspraxia.
 Jayne works part time as a Disability Adviser at the University of Sheffield which involves supporting disabled students.
-She has been involved with the Sheffield Parent Carer Forum since its inception in 2008.
+She has been involved with the Sheffield Parent Carer Forum since its inception, and was chair of the organisation from 2008 to 2017.

 Deborah is our lead on social media and runs our Twitter account.
 She helped to set up our Forum and is also co-founder and volunteer of ACCT – a local charity providing services and support to children with Asperger’s Syndrome and high-functioning autism and their families.